Campus of the University of Illinois Urbana-Champaign: Allen Hall

 An addition to the west of the Lincoln Avenue Residence Halls (LAR), Allen Hall was built in 1958 and was originally all female, however it has since been converted to co-ed living.
 The first floor north wing is a "gender inclusive" community in which anyone can live in-room with another person of any gender identity.
 Allen is also home of "Unit One", the first living-learning community program at the University of Illinois, beginning in 1971.
 Unit One is known for a liberal arts feel within a large, Research 1 campus, and brings guests-in-residence to stay for a week at a time to do educational programming.

 Urbana South

 Florida Avenue (FAR)

 FAR was completed in September 1966, FAR consists of Oglesby Hall and Trelease Hall.
 This complex is open to both men and women.
 FAR is home to the Health Professions Living Learning Community as well as the Women in Math, Science, and Engineering Community.
+Because of the long walking distance to most classroom buildings, FAR is both literally and figuratively "far" from the main campus.